 - You want to stake in the home at least five more years

 Deciding if you should refinance is a big step, so you should use an online mortgage calculator to game out the various scenarios.
 See if you are going to really be saving money in the long and short term.

-The Bottom Line with a Mortgage Calculator
+The Bottom Line When Using a Mortgage Calculator Online

 Refinancing your mortgage is very popular, and most people will refinance without a thought if the current interest rates are significantly lower than your current rate.
 However, as we point out above, you really need to do your financial homework to figure out if it all adds up to do the refinance.
 You want to both save money in the short term AND long term, and if you aren’t, you may want to hold off on the refinance.